gudivadarahul/weather-microservices-app/README.md

 2. **Deploy Basic Alert Service**:

-   - Similarly, build and push Docker images and deploy the service.
+   - Build and push Docker images and deploy the service.

 3. **Frontend Deployment**:

    - Build the frontend and host it on S3.
+   - Configure CloudFront to distribute the content globally, ensuring low latency and high availability.

 4. **CI/CD Pipeline**:
    - Set up AWS CodePipeline to automate builds and deployments.
+   - Integrate with CodeBuild for building Docker images and deploying them to ECR.

 ## Usage

 - **Accessing the Frontend**:

-  - The frontend is hosted on S3 and accessible via a public URL.
+  - The frontend is hosted on S3 and accessible via a public URL distributed by CloudFront.

 - **Interacting with the API**: